Thomasz19/Final_Project/Client/README.md

     + This is used to emulate the app while you doing front end development.
 If you have a strong enough computer you can run the emulator on your PC.
 If not, then you be prompted to scan a QR code and the emulator will show up on ur phone

 <br>
-Everything should already by downloaded by you can also follow this link and follow the steps.
+Everything should already by downloaded but you can also follow this link and follow the steps.

 https://docs.expo.dev/tutorial/create-your-first-app/

+### Start app in android emulator

+1. npx expo start

+2. "a" for android

+3. Then it will load